This blog post was originally posted on November 26, 2015 and was updated on September 11, 2017.

 Some of Barcelona’s most historical cafes can be found at the many granjas around town.
 The word granja, in this case, refers to a Catalan style deli, that specializes in cream, pastries and thick hot chocolate.

 Granja Dulcinea is a time warp that transports you to a Barcelona of the early 20th century, when families would go out for their afternoon snack after a walk around town.
 And in any case, you should definitely add Spanish hot chocolate to your list of things to eat in Barcelona!
+Have a look at the video below to see some of our most delicious breakfast treats!

 Address: Carrer del Petritxol, 2